Our Foundation is maintained by our fundraising events and the generous donations of our supporters.

 Atlanta-based Southface Institute, a national environmental non-profit, awarded the DeSoto Theatre a $30,000 grant in Spring 2021 for technical assistance and energy-savings projects to make the DeSoto's historic 1929 stucture a "greener" building.
-With environmental upgrades identified, prioritized and funded by Southface, the DeSoto will be able to reduce its energy costs and redirect those funds to ongoing restoration efforts and core programming.
 The 2:1 match grant requires that DeSoto contribute a $15,000 match in funds raised from the community.

-New auditorium heat and air units, thanks in part to a $75,000 grant
+New auditorium heat and air units, thanks in part to a GCA $75,000 grant

 Historic recreation of the curved, floating banquette seat in the DeSoto Lounge

 We are fortunate to have details of a leather banquette in the original plans of the 1940s addition of the Art Deco Lounge.
-But, we’re even more fortunate to have Villa Sulzbacher Hizer as the wonderful donor who made this project possible!
-If you know Villa, please thank her for helping us continue the DeSoto’s restoration, adding to the sophistication and glamour of our past!
-We are in good company: the banquette that was delivered in October, 2020 was custom-made by Corn Upholstery Co., an Atlanta company established in 1946 that made all the beautiful furniture at the new Marquee Club at the Fox Theatre.
-WE ARE STAR-STRUCK!
+But, we’re even more fortunate to have Villa Sulzbacher Hizer as the wonderful donor who made this project and additonal period furniture possible!

 Historic recreation of the Art Deco neon lights

-We are bringing back the neon lights that used to illuminate the DeSoto’s entrance and Lounge, also based on the original plans for the 1940s addition!
-This work is possible thanks to two matching grants awarded to the DeSoto by the Rome Area Heritage Foundation.
-Thanks to this group's support of historic preservation, a modern version of neon now highlights the theater’s distinctive architectural features with a vintage glow.
-Our favorite?
-The neon behind the curved banquette that will illuminate the curved wall behind it!
+The neon lights that used to illuminate the DeSoto’s entrance lobby and Lounge are back!
+As with the banquette, this work was also based on the original plans for the 1940s addition.
+The recreation of the neon lights was possible thanks to two matching grants awarded to the DeSoto by the Rome Area Heritage Foundation.

 Want to help in our efforts?